squarepupil/website-pages/src/pages/staff.md

 **James Taylor**  is a proud father, credentialed mathematician, heretical physicist, and passionate (web) programmer.
-While he has had a life-long dislike of traditional schooling, it was not until Arts & Ideas moved into his backyard that he first heard about the Sudbury way.
-He became an immediate advocate for the school in the neighborhood and proceeded to learn more about it.
+While he has had a life-long dislike of traditional schooling, it was not until Arts & Ideas moved into his backyard, sadly just for a year, that he first heard about the Sudbury model.
+He became an immediate
+advocate for the school in the neighborhood and proceeded to learn more about it.
 Having finally seen the solution as to how to let children live their life with respect, he just had to join up.
 James has a PhD in mathematics from Rutgers University.
 His specialty is in the mathematics of quantum mechanics on curved space.
 With over a decade of teaching mathematics, he has met many students whose traditional mathematical education left them ignorant and fearful of mathematics.
-For the past few years, James has had the very rewarding experience, while teaching online for Johns Hopkins University, of converting math phobics into math geeks.
+For several years, James has had the very rewarding experience, while teaching online for Johns Hopkins University, of converting math phobic adults into math geeks.
 He has done this by encouraging his students to explore their life using mathematics, asking and answering their own relevant questions.
-James has learned quite a lot from his daughter.
-She taught him that even at a very early age, children are quite capable of handling their own learning needs.
-He has watched with amazement how she continually tries to do as much as she can on her own while she happily acknowledges that some stuff will have to wait until she is "a big girl".
-He loves spending time with his daughter, marveling at the sheer wonder and joy she has for the world, never knowing what new delight awaits around the next corner.
-He is relieved to have found an educational model that will nurture that joy instead of squashing it.
+In his time at A&amp;I, his experiences have confirmed that children are amazing human beings and are a much under-appreciated gift to the human race.
+He is honored to be a part of this community and learns a great deal about the possibilities of life every day.

 ---
 article p {